Resveratrol is the reason behind the notion that drinking red wine can be positive for your health!

 Side Effects and Safety

-In fact studies examining the pharmacological mechanisms and effects of resveratrol show that supplementation is very safe for humans.
-For example, one particularly study (52) showed that 5g of resveratrol daily showed no adverse effects.
+Studies examining the pharmacological mechanisms and effects of resveratrol show that supplementation is very safe for humans.
+For example, one particular study (52) showed that 5g of resveratrol daily showed no adverse effects.

 Similar results were seen in another study (53) which supported the use of 4g per day for a period of 3 months with no side effects.